Crypto Snack (SNACK) Price Tops $0.0033 on Major Exchanges

-Crypto Snack (SNACK) traded flat against the U.S. dollar during the 24 hour period ending at 18:00 PM ET on June 2nd.
-Crypto Snack has a total market cap of $75.40 million and approximately $10.22 worth of Crypto Snack was traded on exchanges in the last 24 hours.
-During the last week, Crypto Snack has traded flat against the U.S. dollar.
-One Crypto Snack token can now be purchased for $0.0033 or 0.00000012 BTC on exchanges.
+Crypto Snack (SNACK) traded flat against the US dollar during the 1 day period ending at 20:00 PM ET on June 8th.
+One Crypto Snack token can currently be purchased for approximately $0.0033 or 0.00000012 BTC on popular exchanges.
+In the last week, Crypto Snack has traded flat against the US dollar.
+Crypto Snack has a market cap of $75.40 million and $10.22 worth of Crypto Snack was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.